Written by: Keoghs Solicitors

 Our contentious probate team have many years’ experience of working with clients in similar circumstances both to Miss Ilott and the Estate.
 Our substantial experience of acting on both sides of the fence in such cases allows us to advise and guide our clients through difficult circumstancess such as these.
 We endeavour to work sensitively with clients who have been cut out or not reasonably provided for under a family member’s will.
 Often a client will only be seeking what is deemed to be reasonable (i.e. what they are entitled to), and not the entire estate.
 As in Heather Ilott’s case, two thirds of the estate still passed to the animal rights charities chosen by her mother.
 We also have considerable experience of acting for Estates when defending such claims.

-Claims are complex and require expert advice from a suitably experienced solicitor.
+Claims are complex and require expert advice from a suitably experienced will disputes solicitor.
 It is crucial to take advice and at an early stage – strict and very short time limits apply in these cases.
 Any right to claim may be lost if a claim is not settled or court proceedings not issued before the deadline.

 If you would like to discuss your case with our expert team then please contact us on 0161 928 9321.